sezhu/RoBox-Wifi-Configuration/README.md

 # `$ robox-wifi-configuration`
 RoBox Wifi Configuration -- Forked from raspap-webgui

 This project was forked from raspap-webgui.
-I need a wifi configuration tool for my own product -- RoBox, raspap-webgui would be perfect to fulfill the purpose, however, I need to customize the UI so that my users can easily understand the web page presented.
+I need a wifi configuration tool for my own product -- RoBox, raspap-webgui would be perfect to fulfill the purpose.
+However, I need to customize the UI so that my users can easily understand the web page presented.

 ## Contents